fengalin/raspdac-on-osmc/README.md

 $ cat /dev/lirc0
 ```

 Now, press a few keys on the remote control.
-If you see garbage, it is a good sign.
+If you can see gibberish, it's
-If the command doesn't print anything, you might have an issue with your IR receiver.
+actually a good sign.
+If the command doesn't print anything, you might have an
+issue with your IR receiver.

 Check [this database](http://lirc-remotes.sourceforge.net/remotes-table.html) for
 your remote.
 If you can find it, download the matching lircd.conf file and go